From the cartoon:

 - For that matter, the Cap's solo rescue mission to save Banner, which involved sneaking into an underwater base, disabling the security cameras (presumably using some of Tony's tech), and breaking all kinds of laws by freeing a Shield prisoner, starkly out of character for his extremely lawful persona.

-- And there's the fact that Wasp stowed away (somehow) to help him save Banner, after being berated by the Cap for abandoning him.
+- And there's the fact that Wasp stowed away (somehow) to help him save Banner, after being called out by the Cap for abandoning him.

 - And the friendship speeches at the end.